Reed-CompBio/Graphery/RFCs/user_server_api.md

 The hex color should be chose in a way that's friendly to color blind people.
 It's not guaranteed that all colors are friendly.
 The author should try to expand the palette as much as possible.

 `repr` should be a string representation of the value.
 The `repr` should be formatted according to the `type` field.
 Then, if the `__repr__` or `__str__` function is overridden in a instance, the program should use those.
 It should prefer `__repr__` over `__str__`.
 Otherwise, the ugly default representation should be used.

+The new variable list is going to bring up the changed variables.
+So `order` is a new field that going to specify the order of the variables on the variable list.
+Since the dictionary used in the variable list preserves the insertion order, one way to get around `order` field is by deleting the variable and add it back as if it's a new record.

+## Frontend